7mind/blog/constructive-test-taxonomy.md

 ### An upcoming talk

 A good module system and/or dependency injection framework may be very useful if you wish to make your tests fast and reliable.
 We are going to make a talk at [Functional Scala](https://www.functionalscala.com/) regarding our bleeding-edge approaches to testing and how [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html), our dependency injection framework for FP Scala may help you cut your development costs.

+## Conclusion

+Sometimes it may be hard to design properly because we may use outdated and imprecise vocabulary.
+It's always a good idea to set your mind free and think not being constrained by some artifical legacy boundaries.
+Traditional testing approach and taxonomy are not perfect and it may be a good idea to scrap them and think on your own --- in the end you may notice that your code quality and team productivity increased and your design become more resilent.
+>>>>>>> updates

 ## P.S.